 - In French history, the famous Reign of Terror of The French Revolution was conceived and justified as a state of emergency.
 Historians don't doubt that the stakes were high: France was in the middle of civil war and external invasion from every European power, and the Terror was part of a declaration of total war.
 The Terror was noted for its large-scale repression of political opponents but statistics show that all of it was contained to areas affected by civil war and the frontiers and that most of France was unaffected, which seems to support that it was mainly a war measure.
 However later critics point out that the executions and continued and intensified after immediate military threats were dealt with, with even the primitive legal fetters removed in the final months of the "Great Terror".
 This eventually led to a backlash with the government toppled, many of its leaders then suffering the same treatment as they previously doled out (i.e. summary trial then beheading by the guillotine), along with mass suppression of their supporters.

 - The état de siège, or martial law, allows military courts to try defendants and let the military rule instead of the civilians.

 - Indira Gandhi declared such a state in India after being convicted of electoral fraud, and protestations from her opposition.
-The Emergency created panic around the world for the possibilities of India becoming a dictatorship, but its high unpopularity and constant protests led to its withdrawal.
+The Emergency created panic around the world for the possibilities of India becoming a dictatorship, but its high unpopularity and constant protests led to its withdrawal after nearly two years.

 - In the case of Kashmir, India has maintained martial law and curfews in the state with its army occupying and administering the valley for decades, with their rule being highly unpopular among locals.

 - Canada has done this under the old War Measures Act during the two World Wars and in the October Crisis when Quebec Liberation Front separatist terrorists began a campaign of bombings, kidnappings, murders and bank robberies throughout Quebec.
 Canadian Army soldiers were brought in to help law enforcement apprehend suspected FLQ terrorists and step up security in major cities.